belimor/terraform-challenge/README.md

 - Create three private subnets across different availability zones within the VPC
 - Ensure that instances in the public subnets have internet access, while instances in the private subnets do not have direct internet connectivity
 - Parameterize your Terraform code appropriately for reusability and flexibility
-- Ensure you have meaningful commit messages, so we can follow your thought process
+- Ensure you have meaningful commit messages.
 - Code should contain NO comments